CybercentreCanada/assemblyline4_docs/docs/user_manual/assemblyline_client.md

 #### Getting a key

-To get a key of a given bucket, you simply need to pass it it's ID.
+To get a key of a given bucket, you simply need to pass it its ID.

     submission_details = al_client.submission("4nxrpBePQDLH427aA8m3TZ")